aliasnille/papilite/README.en-GB.md

 ## Operating Status

-The goal is to deliver the best service with 100% access and without operational disruptions.
+The goal is to deliver the best service with 100% availability and without operational disruptions.

 [Operating Status](https://stats.uptimerobot.com/NxzP7FNVD9) (UptimeRobot)